Ever wonder how some organisations have such huge followings on Instagram? Chances are they are using user-generated content.

 “Hi, we absolutely love your photo!
 Would you be happy for us to re-post it on our account?
 We will make sure it’s credited to you.”

 On that note, make sure you always credit the photographer by tagging their username in both the image caption and on the image itself.

-User generated content is a fantastic way to build and engage you audience and establish your brand identity.
+User-generated content is a fantastic way to build and engage your audience and establish your brand identity.

 Does your organisation include user-generated content in its communications strategy?